wayne-14e/Lexicon-AI/README.md

 - **Instant Lookup**: Start typing in the header to find a "lexeme" and see exactly which collection it belongs to.

 ### 📖 7.
 Situational Synthesis (Context Learning)
 The crown jewel of the platform.
-Using **Gemini 3 Pro**, Lexicon AI can synthesize an entire collection into a single, coherent narrative.
+Using **Gemini 3 Flash**, Lexicon AI can synthesize an entire collection into a single, coherent narrative.
 - **Narrative Mastery**: It weaves all your vocabulary words into a story or scholarly article.
 - **Visual Highlighting**: In "Context Mode," words are automatically highlighted with tooltips to see how lexemes interact.